yoyo-holdings/rn-todo/README.md

     improve the user experience.
-  - You may use any development tools you have at your disposal to complete this test, so long as the resulting app is a standard Android application that can be built using the standard tooling:
+  - You may use any development tools you have at your disposal to complete this test, so long as the resulting app is a standard JS/NodeJS application that can be built using the standard tooling

-    ```sh
-      ./gradlew clean assembleDebug
-    ```